Andrew-2609/tt-ts-sample-api/README.md

 I also wanted to implement a conteinerized SonarQube for this API, but I had a hard time configuring this bloody thing locally many times, so I didn't have the patience nor the time to try to implement it during this weekend.

 Just know that it was a nice goal to achieve, and that in a real world project there would be at least a `sonar-project.properties` file to enable SonarQube to capture coverage data during a pipeline, for example.

+## Error Handling

+I wanted to implemented a centralized error handling for this application, but the time wasn't enough to prioritize this.
+So you may notice that, once an error occurs, it'll simply go straight to the stdout with a big unhandled stack.
+At least, I implemented a custom error module to format errors a little.

 ### Message Reprocessing